AmineGm73/Backgrounder/README.md

 ### Usage

 1. Place your meditation music files in a folder (`music`).
-2. Replace `enter_key_press_sound` with the path to your Enter key press sound file.
-3. Replace `other_key_press_sounds_folder` with the path to the folder containing other key press sound files.
-4. Run `backgrounder.exe` to start the music player in the background.
+2. Run `backgrounder.exe` to start the music player in the background.
-5. You can make it run on the StartUp [Follow here](https://github.com/AmineGm73/Backgrounder/blob/main/README.md#startup).
+3. You can make it run on the StartUp [Follow here](https://github.com/AmineGm73/Backgrounder/blob/main/README.md#startup).

 ### Functionality